dmlc/xgboost/demo/README.md

 designed to automatically produce accurate machine learning models with low computational cost.
 FLAML includes [XGBoost as one of the default learners](https://github.com/microsoft/FLAML/blob/main/flaml/model.py) and can also be used as a fast hyperparameter tuning tool for XGBoost ([code example](https://microsoft.github.io/FLAML/docs/Examples/AutoML-for-XGBoost)).
 - [gp_xgboost_gridsearch](https://github.com/vatsan/gp_xgboost_gridsearch) - In-database parallel grid-search for XGBoost on [Greenplum](https://github.com/greenplum-db/gpdb) using PL/Python
 - [tpot](https://github.com/rhiever/tpot) - A Python tool that automatically creates and optimizes machine learning pipelines using genetic programming.
+- [autoxgb](https://github.com/abhishekkrthakur/autoxgb) - A tool for automating xgboost.
+It trains a model using xgboost , then tunes it's hyperparameters via optuna , also has the option of deploying the model via fast-api

 ## Integrations with 3rd party software
 Open source integrations with XGBoost: